What are SBA Loans?

 No, SBA lenders each set different credit score requirements.
 It’s one of the more frustrating aspects for small business owners.
 Some potential borrowers apply to multiple lenders before getting accepted.

-Something that adds to the frustration is that not every SBA lender publishes their credit score requirement.
+One factor that adds to the frustration is that not every SBA lender publishes its credit score requirement.
 So, you won’t know if you’re eligible until you apply.
 Look for SBA lenders that publish set minimums if you want to assess your eligibility before applying.

 What can I do to improve my Credit Score for an SBA Loan?